demisto/content/Packs/ExpanseV2/Scripts/MatchIPinCIDRIndicators/README.md

-Match provided IP address in all the Indicators of type CIDR with the provided tags (longest match).
+Match IP address in all the CIDRs indicators (longest match)

 ## Script Data
 ---